jansim/multiversum/README.md

 `multiversum` is a package designed to make it easy to conduct multiverse analyses in Python.
 The package is intended to seemlessly integrate into a normal analysis or ML workflow and can also be added to an existing pipeline.

+### Features

+- Simple 🧩: Multiversum is built with the goal of being as simple as possible to integrate into existing workflows.
+- Parallel 👯: Different universes are automatically evaluated in parallel.
+- Notebooks 📓: Analyses can be written as Jupyter notebooks.
+- Play/Pause ⏯️: Interrupt and then continue a multiverse analysis where you left it.

 ## Installation

 Install this library using `pip`: